James Fox: Best UFO Photo? James Fox on Calvine & Cover-Ups | DSH #1531

 The second congressional hearing that's dealt with David Grush, and it was on crash retrieval.

-prior to any of those congressional hearings on a crash retrieval case involving the Americans that took place in Brazil in in 1996.
+Now, remind your audience that I had just done a documentary prior to any of those congressional hearings on a crash retrieval case involving the Americans that took place in Brazil in 1996.

-intelligence officer testifying to a bipartisan group of lawmakers in real time, I was watching it, about a crash retrieval program that we have bodies in our possession, hardware and spaceships of non-human intelligence to a bipartisan group of lawmakers under oath.
+And I'm watching a high-level intelligence officer testifying to a bipartisan group of lawmakers in real time, I was watching it, about a crash retrieval program that we have bodies in our possession, hardware, and spaceships of non-human intelligence to a bipartisan group of lawmakers under oath.

 Okay.

-I never thought on a hundred, I never thought in my lifetime I would see this.
+So I'm watching this.
+I never thought on a hundred, I never thought in my own lifetime I would see this.

 And he's saying I provided all the details needed to verify my claims to the ICIG, the intelligence community inspector general, Thomas Mondheim, all the details,

 locations, street addresses, names of the organizations, where the hardware is, where the bodies are.
+He provided all that

-To Thomas Mondheim.
+to Thomas Mondheim.

-And nothing happened.
+So nothing happened.
+Well,

+there's a lot of stuff happening.
 They just had another congressional hearing that I attended just the end of last year.

 And there's talks of other ones.

+And now David Grush is working with members of Congress.
 He just got into a skiff a couple of weeks ago.

 And

 he's like, they tried to pass legislation and they passed it in the Senate and then the House shot it down.
+And the legislation is essentially

-law in is that they have to,
+law is that they have to,

 the companies that have these materials have to.

-And if there's, if there's nothing, if there's nothing to see, just pass the legislation.
+if there's nothing to see, just pass the legislation.
+We'll find out what happened.

 We'll see what happens.
+The Senate passed it.

 They talked about it on the floor of the Senate, both the Senate Majority Leader,